The law would have gone into effect January 1

 The ruling will keep the law, the first of its kind in the United States, from being instituted until it can be argued at future court hearings.

-Conversion therapy has been being hotly debated across the country for some time.
+Conversion therapy has been being hotly debated across the country.

 Some psychologists insist conversion therapy is dangerous to patients, and say it simply does not work.